 - To achieve high speeds and smooth sanding, the sander comes with a heavy-duty copper motor.

 - It is suitable for sanding different materials and DIYers love it.

 - The quality of the Velcro pad that holds the sandpaper is very poor.

 5. Wagner Spraytech 0282180 PaintEater

-While tool-free disk replacement and flexible positions might be the top two features of the PaintEater, we’re here to tell you that this Wagner sander is no less than extraordinary!
+While tool-free disk replacement and flexible positions might be the top two features of the PaintEater, I am here to tell you that this Wagner sander is no less than extraordinary!
 And here’s why.

 Moreover, it comes with a handy strap for hanging the product on a ladder.
-While pulling up its specs, we found more about its user-friendly qualities, especially the velcro strap and multi-surface compatibility.
+While pulling up its specs, I found more about its user-friendly qualities, especially the Velcro strap and multi-surface compatibility.

 6. TACKLIFE 1/2 Sheet Sander PSS02A